-These BBQ Grilling tips will help you increase your knowledge and raise your barbecue skills to the next level.
+These BBQ Grilling tips really will help you increase your knowledge and raise your barbecue skills to the next level.
 One of the ways we are doing that is with Jake's Famous Foods 10 Easy BBQ Tips that work without fail.
 Read through our suggestions on ways to improve your next BBQ.

 10 Easy BBQ Tips

 1. These 10 Tips take into account the amount of money and time used by selecting the best cut of meat you can afford.

 Focusing on the quality of meats is literally your number one concern.
 Meats that are Better than average meat improve the flavor of your BBQ.
 And the best way to ensure those results is by improving tenderness and flavor directly related to what part of the animal the meat comes from and also in a lesser way how you cook it.
 Your pick of beef depends mainly on the purpose for the cut as well as key factors like color of the meat, cherry red, marbling or fat content, age of the cut and days until the meat is determined unsafe to eat.
 Purchase the best cut of meat or USDA grade available that you can.
 Don't get caught up in the hype of supermarket "fantasy" names like Butcher's cut or Five Star Prime.
 The terms are focused on deception as they attempt to sell lesser quality meats for upper quality prices to an unknowing public.

 A tenderizing marinade contains a food acid or a tenderizing enzyme.
 Acidic ingredients include lemon or lime juice, vinegar, Italian dressing, salsa, yogurt and wine.
 Marinades are generally used with less tender beef cuts - usually from the chuck, round, flank and skirt marinating from 2 to 4 hours.
 Less tender steaks should be marinated at least 6 hours, but no more than 24 hours.
 Longer than 24 hours will result in a mushy texture.